aleprzy/Famcolors/README.md

 # Famcolors

-[Famcolors]() is an application-tool dedicated for artists and designers, which is a collection of color palettes inspired by classic paintings.
+[Famcolors]() - application-tool dedicated to artists and designers - is a collection of color palettes inspired by classic paintings.

 ## Main functionalities: